gabriellelanguedoc/Git-intro/README.md

 # Git-intro
+### Objective:
-###First tutorial on learning to use git during ADA class so that I can use it as a resource in R statistics!
+First tutorial on learning to use git during ADA class so that I can use it as a resource in R statistics!